microsoft/qlib/examples/benchmarks/README.md

 >
 > In the new version of qlib, the default dataset is **v2**.
 Since the data is collected from the YahooFinance API (which is not very stable), the results of *v2* and *v1* may differ -->

+> NOTE:
+> The backtest start from 0.8.0 is quite different from previous version.
+Please check out the changelog for the difference.

 ## Alpha158 dataset

 | Model Name                               | Dataset                             | IC          | ICIR        | Rank IC     | Rank ICIR   | Annualized Return | Information Ratio | Max Drawdown |